awsdocs/amazon-rds-user-guide/doc_source/USER_VPC.Scenarios.md

 There is an additional public and private subnet in a separate Availability Zone\.
 An RDS DB subnet group requires a subnet in at least two Availability Zones\.
 The additional subnet makes it easy to switch to a Multi\-AZ DB instance deployment in the future\.

 For a tutorial that shows you how to create a VPC with both public and private subnets for this scenario, see [Tutorial: Create a VPC for use with a DB instance \(IPv4 only\)](CHAP_Tutorials.WebServerDB.CreateVPC.md)\.

+**Tip**
+You can set up network connectivity between an Amazon EC2 instance and a DB instance automatically when you create the DB instance\.
+For more information, see \.

 **To create a rule in a VPC security group that allows connections from another security group, do the following:**